-Pre-development application checklist
+Pre-development application checklist for drive in take-away food outlets

 The following checklist is specific to the requirements of drive in take-away food outlets and complements/clarifies Council's standard requirements for lodgement of development applications.
 The requirements for reports are of course dependent on the location/ & operational characteristics of the proposed outlet.